SunSat-Avionics/Avionics-Code-for-Arduino-/PDC/readme.md

 It is assumed that the dynamics during launch and during parachute can be simplified sufficiently in order to implement the digital Kalman Filters.

-On flight day, conditions may deny the accurate operation of the sun sensing method (e.g. cloud cover, excessive albedo).
-During development it is to be assumed that the conditions will be clear and the sun can be easily located by the system.
+This includes the assumption that the flight will be 'straight up' and that the thrust on the vehicle isn't important (as we care much more about accuracy during the coast phase than the propelled phase).

 ---